0x3C50/Renderer/README.md

 # The two renderers
 Renderer2d is for 2d rendering on screens or the hud, Renderer3d is to be used inside the WORLD_RENDER event, that's where it thrives.

+# Event shifts
+PRE is for when you want to monitor an event happening and maybe cancel it, POST is for when you want to additionally render stuff when it happens.

 # Suggestions
 You can leave suggestions in the issues section